David Gordon (Australian politician): Early life

-Born in Riverton, South Australia, the son of a Thomas Gordon, Scottish carpenter, miller and farmer, Gordon was educated at Stanley Grammar School, Watervale before his family moved to Ardrossan, Yorke Peninsula where he worked on the family farm.
+Born in Riverton, South Australia, the son of Thomas Gordon, Scottish carpenter, miller, and farmer, Gordon was educated at Stanley Grammar School, Watervale before his family moved to Ardrossan, Yorke Peninsula where he worked on the family farm.

 Gordon moved to Adelaide and worked as a grain merchant.
-He became a deacon of the Congregational Church, and met Anna Louise Peel, a pianist at his local church, whom he married on 4 April 1888.
+He became a deacon of the Congregational Church and met Anna Louise Peel, a pianist at his local church, whom he married on 4 April 1888.
 Later that year he joined the South Australian Register, with whom he was employed for about 20 years, initially in their Port Adelaide office, then progressed through the ranks as commercial and financial editor and chief of the reporting staff, and agricultural editor of The Observer (where he sometimes wrote under the pseudonym "Wuronga"), and contributed leading articles to both papers.
 He was in the press gallery of the Legislative Council and the House of Assembly for 17 years, and for 10 years was chief of the Hansard staff.
 As "Timoleon", he contributed the "City Scratchings" column in The Kapunda Herald from 1901 to 1909.

 He was invited to accompany Clement Giles on his expedition to central Australia, riding 1,500 miles on horseback.
 On his return journey he interviewed Lord Kintore, who was returning from Port Darwin, at Charlotte Waters, and accompanied him to Adelaide.
 Returning from the trek, Gordon became an enthusiastic supporter of the development of central Australia, writing numerous books and articles on the subject over the next twenty years, including The Central State and The 'Nile' of Australia.
 Additionally, Gordon edited several editions of the annual Handbook of South Australia.

 Gordon regularly advocated for the improvement of the farming and pastoral industries in South Australia, as well as transportation throughout the state.
 His level of influence was such that he was able to persuade the government to establish a freezing works at Port Adelaide.